20 Hours of DUI Treatment

 - When a Man Loves a Woman – Watch a movie that unpacks the complexity of being married to a person with an addiction.

 - Follow up to When a Man Loves a Woman – Dive into the unhealthy marital relationship and learn how to overcome the dysfunction.

 - Recap and resources – Take one last look at the past nine sessions, discuss the highlights, and explore additional resources to help you shape healthier habits and develop coping skills.

 Once you complete the 20-treatment course, Arizona DUI Services will send you a certificate of completion.
 Just to let you know, you are expected to work through the worksheets independently.

 ARIZONA DUI SERVICES IS HERE TO HELP

-If you have been arrested for a DUI and are looking to complete your DUI Alcohol and Drug Screening Arizona DUI Services is here help!
-Arizona DUI Services is licensed and approved to offer you the recommended DUI treatment.
-The beauty of our services is that the are entirely online making them convenient.
-Our services are MVD approved making them relevant and our services are affordable making them useful.
+If you have been arrested for a DUI and are looking to complete your DUI Alcohol and Drug Screening, Arizona DUI Services is here help!
+Arizona DUI Services is licensed and approved to offer the recommended DUI treatment.
+The beauty of our services is that they are entirely online, making them convenient.
+Our services are MVD approved, making them relevant, and our services are affordable, making them valuable.
 Click here to start your 20 Hours of Treatment today.

 Robin Fernandez is the Licensed Independent Substance Abuse Counselor (LISAC) and is available to answer any of your questions or concerns Monday – Thursday from 10 am to 4 pm.